 - Medications compounded in-house

 - Related objects (trays, bins, carts, locations, people, etc.)

 - The DoseID Consortium's serial number (and EPC) is a 96-bit number.

 - EPC+TID pairs must be registered.
 Since the TID on the tag is immutable, it can be used for integrity checks when future lookups of the item occur, helping to prevent errors and detect suspect and illegitimate products.

 - The use of user/extended memory for encoding drug information directly on the tag is prohibited.
 This has fallen out of favor in other industries that rely on RFID, as its now widely recognized to be limiting and less trustworthy.

 - Once encoded with a serial number, tags must be locked with a non-obvious, non-trivial password.
 Encoders should rotate their passwords at least every 6 months.

-- Including a DoseID QR Code on the packaging allows for non-RFID systems to quickly parse the serial number, EPC, and URL of an object.
+- Including a QR Code (derived from the serial number) on the unit-of-use packaging allows for non-RFID systems to quickly parse the serial number, EPC, and URL of an object.